How to use the ladder of inference for better decisions

 What is cognitive bias?

-Cognitive bias is a type of thinking error that impacts our choices.
-It describes our tendency to misinterpret information and make decisions that are objectively irrational—like continuing to watch a bad movie just because we’ve paid money for it.
+Cognitive bias is a type of thinking error that affects our choices.
+It describes our tendency to misinterpret information and make objectively irrational decisions, like continuing to watch a bad movie just because we've paid for it.
 Cognitive bias usually happens when we ignore relevant information, emphasize irrelevant information, or frame a situation in a certain way.
-To continue the movie example, we might ignore how much we hate the movie, over-emphasize the $20 ticket fee, and tell ourselves that leaving the movie early will make our outing a failure.

 Where does the ladder of inference come from?